amelv/389Rfall2019/week/10/writeup/README.md

 # Writeup 10 - Crypto I

-Name: *PUT YOUR NAME HERE*
+Name: Alex Melvin
-Section: *PUT YOUR SECTION NUMBER HERE*
+Section: 0102

 I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

-Digital acknowledgement: *PUT YOUR NAME HERE*
+Digital acknowledgement: Alex Melvin

 ## Assignment details